top of page

 The prevalence of adult high blood pressure is high in census tract x7100 at 48% and in x7002 at 41.3%, both significantly higher than Atlanta’s rate of 31.9% (source: 2021 CDC PLACES).

-The prevalence of adult diabetes is high in census tract x7100 at 17.6% and in x7002 at 12.0%, which are both higher than Fulton County’s rate of 10% and DeKalb County’s rate of 12.6%. (source: 2021 CDC PLACES).
+The prevalence of adult diabetes is high in census tract x7100 at 17.6%, which is higher than Fulton County’s rate of 10% and DeKalb County’s rate of 12.6%. (source: 2021 CDC PLACES).

-Adult physical inactivity is high in census tract x7100 at 36.3% and x7002 at 25.4%, both higher than Atlanta's rate of 22.1%.
-The percentage in x7100 is approximately 1.6 times higher than Atlanta. (source: 2021 CDC PLACES).
+Adult physical inactivity is high in census tract x7100 at 36.3%, approximately 1.6 times higher than Atlanta's rate of 22.1%. (source: 2021 CDC PLACES).

-The percentage of individuals commuting using public transit, walking, or cycling is high in census tract x7100 at 11.5%, while x7002 has 0% (source: 2022 U.S. Census American Community Survey, S0801).
+The percentage of individuals commuting using public transit, walking, or cycling is slightly lower than average in Atlanta in census tract x7100 at 11.5% and extremely low in x7002 (0%), compared with 12.4% in Atlanta (source: 2022 U.S. Census American Community Survey, S0801).

-The prevalence of adults diagnosed with a disability is high in census tract x7100 at 39.4% and in x7002 at 28.3%.
-The adjacent census tract has an even higher rate at 55.3%.
-This is notably higher than the U.S. average of 28.3% (source: 2021 CDC PLACES).
+The prevalence of adults diagnosed with a disability is high in census tract x7100 at 39.4%, compared with 26.1% in Atlanta (source: 2021 CDC PLACES).

 Explore More